 I love sports and I have always been very active since I was a child.
-I believe that an active lifestyle is the key for a long healthy life.
-However, unpleasant things happen and following a knee injury I soon discovered how pain and muscle imbalance can negatively affect life; but I also learnt how to manage this condition.
+However, unpleasant things happen and following a knee injury I soon discovered how pain and muscle imbalance can negatively affect life.

 Whether you need to relieve pain or discomfort, recover from an injury or simply want to improve the quality of your life, please get in touch and I will explain how I can help you.